 You’ll need to find a suitably private place where you can stand and walk around in your cheeky outfit and won’t be seen or happened across by other users of the area.
 I found an area of woodland, about three square miles, on the outskirts of a town.
 It is popular with dog walkers and hikers, so I have to avoid the main paths.

 Looking at Maps/Earth doesn’t help much because all you see is the tree canopy.
-So scoping out an area before hand wasn’t really possible.
-I started by walking along a main path until I happened on a smaller less-walked path leading off.
-I followed this until I noticed an even small and lesser trodden path.
+This meant scoping out an area beforehand wasn’t really possible.
+So once there I started by walking along a main path until I happened on a smaller less-walked path leading off.
+I followed this until I noticed an even smaller and lesser trodden path.
 Eventually I scrambled through some vegetation and found a clearing filled with ferns.
-It is probably a hundred metres or so squared, surrounded by trees, away from paths and has a dense area on one side that provides a space where I can leave my bag, get changed, shelter under trees in the rain etc.
+It is probably a hundred metres or so square, surrounded by trees, away from paths and has a dense area on one side that provides a space where I can leave my bag, get changed, shelter under trees in the rain etc.

-Once you’ve found a place you think would be good, it is good to sit and wait for a while.
+Once you’ve found a place you think would be ideal, it is good to sit and wait for a while.
 This is to see if anyone else comes by.
 Scan the area and keep your ears open, you’ll often hear other people before you see them, even if it’s chatter or the crunching of dry leaves under foot.
 Or a dog running ahead of its owner.
-Also give the visible perimeter a walk around.
-While you may have trampled in on one side, feeling confident no one will follow your path, it would be embarrassing to realise that the other direction is a busy path.
+Another good idea is to give the visible perimeter a walk around.
+While you may have trampled in on one side, feeling confident no one will follow your path, it would be embarrassing to realise that in the other direction is a busy path.

-Also it may be a good idea to pin the place in your maps app.
-I’ve wasted so much time trying to find the same place a couple of weeks afterdiscovering it, trapsing around in circles looking for that tree I remember.
-Or if pinning in an app isn’t ideal, screenshot the coordinates or take photos of path junctions as you leave so you can retrace your steps in reverse when you return.
+Also it may be wise to pin the place in your maps app.
+I’ve wasted so much time trying to find the same place from a couple of weeks after discovering it, trapsing around in circles looking for that tree I remember.
+Or if pinning in an app isn’t ideal, screenshot the coordinates or take photos of the path junctions as you leave so you can retrace your steps in reverse when you return.

 Be Prepared